Search programs

 How long does it take to earn an online emergency management degree?

 Many factors determine the length of a degree program.
 Students earning a bachelor’s in emergency management can expect to complete at least 120 credit hours.
 A master’s program requires at least 30 credit hours.
-Full-time students can take four years for a bachelor’s and two years for a master’s.
+Full-time students usually take four years for a bachelor’s and two years for a master’s.
 Part-time students can expect to add at least one year to the total time.

 Some programs are offered in an accelerated format, which compresses coursework into a shorter time frame, allowing students to complete their degree faster.
 However, unexpected life circumstances can interfere with a student’s degree completion timeline.